What To Look For When Buying A House: A Guide For Home Buyers

 Roof

-A roof is a major component of a home, and one that can lead to further damage if it’s not in good working condition.
-You’ll want to pay attention to the roof of any home you’re considering.
+A roof is a major component of a home.
+You may spend thousands fixing or replacing it if it’s not in good condition.
+Pay attention to the roof of any home you’re considering.
 Keep an eye out for issues like broken or missing shingles, leaks or other signs of roof damage.
-A roof replacement can be costly, so it may be wise to avoid purchasing a home that’s about to require a new roof.
+Because a roof replacement can be costly, it may be wise to avoid purchasing a home that may need a new roof soon.

 Windows

-A home’s windows have a huge impact on its overall comfort and energy efficiency, so it’s a good idea to be aware of their condition before you purchase a home.
-Some issues, like sticking when opening or closing, are relatively minor and could be quick fixes.
-Meanwhile, draftiness and leaks during rainfall can indicate major problems you’ll want to avoid.
+The windows of a home impact overall comfort and energy efficiency, so you should know what condition they're in before you seal the deal.
+Some issues, like sticky windows, are relatively minor and can be quick fixes.
+But draftiness and leaks likely point to major problems you’ll want to avoid.

 HVAC Unit